grumpyjames/birding-almanac/features/a-200-bird-year/part-04-an-unexpected-bunting.md

+### An unexpected little bunting

 This week's "please stay there until the weekend" report is a Little Bunting at Walthamstow Reservoirs.

 Saturday is taken by non-bird plans (!), but Sunday is not.
 Sunday arrives, and it appears my luck is partially in; the bird is, apparently, still around.
 Only partially in, mind; it feels like this is the coldest London has been for some time even before the windchill.
 Also, getting to Walthamstow either involves going in and then out (Northern then Victoria) or a pesky pair of Overground trains.

 This is _definitely_ a twitch.
 It's a good job Emma is absent; this would _not_ be her scene.
 There's a veritable horde of birders waiting